RETURNING TO CHURCH

 Toilets will remain open, though we would ask they are used either at the start or the end of the service.

-After the service, the Vicar will be in the churchyard to greet people, keeping in mind social distancing requirements.
+After the service, a member of the Ministry team will be in the churchyard to greet people, keeping in mind social distancing requirements.

 A different liturgical experience